coodoo-workhorse/workhorse/README.md

 These logs can be created in the context of the `doWork()` method of any Worker.

-Just call for example the function `logInfo(String message)` to add information's message or `logWarn(String message)` to add warning's message.
+Just call for example the function `logInfo(String message)` to add information's messages or `logWarn(String message)` to add warning's messages.

 #### Example
 ```java
 @Dependent
 public class ExampleWorker extends Worker {